New Haven Civic Innovation Prize

 Information and Technical Guidance Sessions

-Dwight Hall will offer two technical guidance sessions for applicants in hybrid format:
+Dwight Hall will offer 2 technical guidance sessions for applicants:

-- Thursday, February 2 at 5:30pm.
+- Tuesday, February 6 at 5:30pm in Hybrid format.
 Information and the zoom registration link can be found here.

 Please email Johnny Scafidi, Director of Community Outreach and Engagement.